There are 2 ways you can take FEIBA. Depending on the treatment you and your doctor decide on, it can help prevent bleeds or help stop them.20

 At first sign or symptom of a sudden blood vessel clot or blocked blood vessel (such as chest pain or pressure, shortness of breath, fever, altered consciousness, vision, or speech, limb or abdomen swelling and/or pain), stop FEIBA administration right away and seek immediate emergency medical treatment.

-Infusion of FEIBA should not exceed a single dose of 100 units per kg body weight and daily doses of 200 units per kg of body weight.
-Maximum injection or infusion rate must not exceed 2 units per kg of body weight per minute.
+Infusion of FEIBA should not exceed a single dose of 100 units per kg body weight or daily doses of 200 units per kg of body weight.
+Maximum injection or infusion rate must not exceed 10 units per kg of body weight per minute.

 The safety and efficacy of FEIBA for breakthrough bleeding in patients receiving emicizumab has not been established.
 Events of thrombotic microangiopathy (TMA), a condition where blood clots and damage occur in small blood vessels, were reported in an emicizumab (Hemlibra®) clinical trial where patients received FEIBA with emicizumab as part of a treatment plan for breakthrough bleeding.
 If you are on emicizumab and are taking or anticipate taking FEIBA for a breakthrough bleeding episode, tell your doctor immediately because there are specific safety considerations and you must be closely monitored by your hemophilia treater or treatment center.